DominickOHara/SchoolProject2021/README.md

 Made for a highschool literature project back in 2021 Based on the book, Tale of two Cities

-The grey needle represents Madame Defarge
+The grey needle represents Madame Defarge.
-The gold needle represents Lucie Manette
+The gold needle represents Lucie Manette.

 Whenever madame defarge kills the hearts, it represents her manipulation on others in her attempt to kill